Catalogue: Traditional Program: CAMPUS LIFE

 MOSAIC is a class designed to assist freshmen in their transition to Christian higher education.
 Issues of adjustment, academic rigor, time management, disciplined study, and specific learning strategies are welded together in an effort to consistently promote and evaluate student success.

-The two hour credit course meets throughout the fall semester.
+The one hour credit course meets throughout the fall semester.

 Warren A. Hood Library

-The Online Library is accessed through the Library web page (www.belhaven.edu/Library) and also provides a large collection of online full text databases including 25 databases within EBSCOhost, Grove's Dictionary of Art, Grove's Dictionary of Music and Musicians, Christian Periodical Index, CQ Researcher, CREDO Reference eBooks, Classical Music Library, and the Wall Street Journal database.
-Additionally, library patrons have access to more than 34,000 e-books.
-These e-books are accessible 24/7 through the Library from any computer with an internet connection.
+The Online Library is accessed through the Library web page (www.belhaven.edu/Library) and also provides a large collection of online full text databases including 24 databases within EBSCOhost, Business Education in Video, Christian Periodical Index, CQ Researcher, ERIC, Grove’s Dictionary of Art, JSTOR, LexisNexis Academic, Mergent Online, Oxford Music Online, CREDO Reference eBooks, Classical Music Library, ProQuest Newsstand including the New York Times and the Wall Street Journal database.
+Additionally, library patrons have access to more than 47,000 e-books.
+These e-books are accessible 24/7 through Blazenet from any computer with an internet connection.
 The library is an invaluable resource for Belhaven users at all campuses to access essential resources via the internet.

-The physical library is open 82 hours per week during the Fall and Spring sessions.
+The physical library is open approximately 103.5 hours per week during the Fall and Spring sessions.
 Hours are slightly reduced during holidays, breaks and during the summer session.
 The library hours are intended to sufficiently provide Belhaven faculty, staff, students, and administration access to collections, services and professional assistance.

 The library staff is well trained to assist all faculty and students with a wide range of research activities.
 It is the librarians’ intent that each student at Belhaven develops transferable skills to ensure life-long learning through instruction and skilled use of the materials (both physical and online) available through the Warren A. Hood Library as well as any library or research facility throughout the world.